 ARE THEY SUITABLE FOR BEGINNERS?

 Absolutely!
 This style of Pilates is suitable for inexperienced and advanced students alike.
-Your studio may offer a dedicated beginners course to introduce you to the apparatus, exercises and Pilates principles like neutral spine, core activation and breathwork.
+Your studio may offer a dedicated beginner’s course to introduce you to the apparatus, exercises, and Pilates principles, such as neutral spine, core activation, and breathwork.

 But if not, your teacher can tailor exercises to meet different fitness goals and skill levels and provide specific exercises to assist with injury rehabilitation.